Confidentiality Notice

 Growth Narrative Finalized

-Austin expansion plan left "on the table" as credible growth story.
+Austin expansion plan left 'on the table' as growth story

 Management Presentations

-Leaders trained to present story with confidence and transparency.
+Leaders trained to present with confidence and transparency

 Infrastructure